 UChicago Student Wellness offers training opportunities to pre-doctoral clinical psychology trainees seeking an advanced psychotherapy externship and post-doctoral trainees in clinical, counseling, community, or health psychology.
 The goals and objectives of the training program are as follows:

 - To prepare trainees for a career in clinical psychology via mentorship and role-modeling.

 - To expose trainees to a wide variety of clinical experiences and interventions in keeping with a generalist model of clinical psychology.

 - To immerse trainees in the range of activities typically encountered at a college counseling center in preparation for working in a college setting in the future.

 - To enhance trainees’ clinical competence and knowledge in working with a diverse population through didactic and training experiences.

 Trainees have the opportunity to be immersed in a supportive, nurturing, and intellectually challenging environment that will serve as an excellent segue to future professional life.
-The staff at SCS possesses a wide variety of clinical interests and theoretical orientations, and is deeply committed to providing an enriching and comprehensive clinical experience to trainees.
+The staff at UChicago Student Wellness possesses a wide variety of clinical interests and theoretical orientations, and is deeply committed to providing an enriching and comprehensive clinical experience to trainees.

 Psychotherapy (10–12 hours per week)

-Given the amount of students served at SCS, a brief treatment model is preferred, with exceptions made when clinically appropriate.
+Given the number of students served at UChicago Student Wellness, a brief treatment model is preferred, with exceptions made when clinically appropriate.
 Externs will be encouraged to carry two extended psychotherapy cases as a way of gaining a more intensive clinical experience.
 Selecting good long-term cases will be determined collaboratively between the extern and his/her primary supervisor.